-- Recent Ticket Activity Level: A measure of how active a ticket is on a scale of Low, Modest, Normal, Elevated, High, as calculated by the comment count, word length, and recency of the comment.
+- Recent ticket activity level: A measure of how active a ticket is on a scale of Low, Modest, Normal, Elevated, High, as calculated by the comment count, word length, and recency of the comment.

 These metrics are designed to promote healthy collaboration and provide prescriptive guidance to improve the productivity of the team’s code review process as a whole.

-As with any data point, these metrics should be used in context. “what’s right,” and “what’s normal,” will vary depending on your team’s situation.
+As with any data point, these metrics should be used in context.
+“What’s right” and “what’s normal” will vary depending on your team’s situation.

-Average Time to Resolve
+Time to merge